braincore/hai-cli/doc-site/docs/repl/account.md

 ## View active account

-To check the active account and see all available accounts:
+To check the active account and see all available accounts, use:

 ```
 /account